luochen1990/rainbow/README.md

 * Changed default highlighted operators (now most punctuation) and highlighted braces (added `<` and `>` for C++).
 * Removed optional highlighting for operators.
 Now hard enabled.
 * Changed loading autocommand for the events "syntax" and "colorscheme" so that the rainbow gets loaded only when there's syntax being applied and aways after switching colorschemes.
+* Default rainbow colors copied from [gruvbox colorscheme](https://github.com/morhetz/gruvbox) (good for dark and light backgrounds).

 Angle brackets are a hard case to deal with.
 To distinguish "less than" from "bracket for open template argument list" it's assumed that "less than" will always be surrounded by spaces.
 If not, it'll be treated as an open template's angle bracket (although, still some checking applies for the `template` or `operator` keyword, for example).

-This fork is optimized for C++ highlighting in dark colorschemes by default.
+This fork is optimized for C++ highlighting.

-##Usage
+###Simple Configuration

 Put this on your `.vimrc` for loading it for specific file types: